Tater-Certified/Slumber/README.md

 This mod allows you to freeze your server when no players are online.

-Minecraft version before 1.20.3 requires [fabric-carpet](https://github.com/gnembon/fabric-carpet).
+Minecraft versions before 1.20.3 require [fabric-carpet](https://github.com/gnembon/fabric-carpet).

 ## Commands
 `/slumber` displays current status whether it is frozed or not, it has the following output.